k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_6.xx_Setup_Single_DC_multi_nodes.md

 #### Post-Setup Run on One Node

-Create a new superuser for Cassandra, and change the **cassandra** default user password, update the RF.
+Create a new superuser for Cassandra, change the **cassandra** default user password and update the RF.

 Update the `DC1` to the DC name you've used above: